Vapnik–Chervonenkis dimension

 In Vapnik–Chervonenkis theory, the Vapnik–Chervonenkis (VC) dimension is a measure of the size (capacity, complexity, expressive power, richness, or flexibility) of a class of sets.
 The notion can be extended to classes of binary functions.
 It is defined as the cardinality of the largest set of points that the function class can shatter—that is, for which all possible binary labelings can be realized by some function in the class.
 It was originally defined by Vladimir Vapnik and Alexey Chervonenkis.

 Informally, the capacity of a classification model is related to how complicated it can be.
 For example, consider the thresholding of a high-degree polynomial: if the polynomial evaluates above zero, that point is classified as positive, otherwise as negative.
 A high-degree polynomial can be wiggly, so that it can fit a given set of training points well.
 Such a polynomial has a high capacity.
 A much simpler alternative is to threshold a linear function.
 This function may not fit the training set well, because it has a low capacity.
 This notion of capacity is made rigorous below.

 Definitions

 VC dimension of a set-family

-Let $\mathcal C = \{C\}_{C \in \mathcal C}$ be a family of sets (also called set family, collection of sets or set of sets) and $X$ a set.
+Let $\mathcal C = \{C\}_{C \in \mathcal C}$ be a family of sets (also called set family, collection of sets, or set of sets) and $X$ be a set.
 Their intersection is defined as the following set family: